-However, aggregated cash flow testing for GLICNY for 2017 resulted in incremental negative margin of approximately \$0.4 billion.
+However, aggregated cash flow testing for GLICNY in 2017 resulted in incremental negative margin of approximately \$400 million.
 As a result, GLICNY recorded an additional \$188 million of statutory reserves in the fourth quarter of 2017.
-Following its recording of the additional statutory reserves in the fourth quarter of 2017, GLICNY had a remaining asset adequacy deficit of approximately \$302 million, which GLICNY has agreed with the NYDFS to phase in over the next two years.
-The actual amount of these additional statutory reserves that will be recorded over this period will depend on the actuarial assumptions used in GLICNY's asset adequacy analysis for the next two years, which assumptions may change in response to future experience during that period.
-Among the current actuarial assumptions that may change is the amount of additional cash flow that may be recognized for asset adequacy analysis purposes attributable to certain pending rate increase requests filed by GLICNY with the NYDFS for its long-term care insurance business.
-The NYDFS currently does not allow rate increases for long-term care insurance business to be used in asset adequacy analysis until such increases have been approved and implemented.
+Following its recording of the additional statutory reserves in the fourth quarter of 2017, GLICNY had a remaining asset adequacy deficit of approximately \$302 million, which was previously agreed with the NYDFS to phase in over a two-year period.
+During 2018, the NYDFS approved a previously filed in-force rate increase.
+Therefore, we incorporated this approved in-force rate increase along with other assumption and methodology updates into our 2018 cash flow testing.
+As a result, no incremental additional asset adequacy analysis reserves were recorded for the year ended December 31, 2018.
+The NYDFS currently does not allow in-force rate increases for long-term care insurance business to be used in asset adequacy analysis until such increases have been approved.

-As a part of our cash flow testing process for our non-New York domiciled life insurance subsidiaries, we consider incremental benefits from expected further premium rate actions that would help mitigate the impact of deteriorating experience.
-There is no guarantee that we will be able to obtain regulatory approval for the future rate actions we assumed in connection with our cash flow testing for our non-New York life insurance subsidiaries.
+As a part of our cash flow testing process for ournon-New York domiciled life insurance subsidiaries, we consider incremental benefits from expected future in-force rate actions that would help mitigate the impact of deteriorating experience.
+There is no guarantee that we will be able to obtain regulatory approval for the future in-force rate actions we assumed in connection with our cash flow testing for our non-New York life insurance subsidiaries.
 A need to significantly further increase statutory reserves could have a material adverse effect on our business, results of operations and financial condition.
 For additional information regarding impacts to statutory capital as a result of reserve increases, see "-An adverse change in our regulatory requirements, including risk-based capital, could have a material adverse impact on our results of operations, financial condition and business."

-As of December 31, 2017 and 2016, we also established \$284 million and \$76 million, respectively, of additional statutory reserves resulting from updates to our universal and term universal life insurance products with secondary guarantees in our Virginia and Delaware licensed life insurance subsidiaries.
-In addition, GLAIC, our Virginia licensed life insurance subsidiary, currently expects to record approximately \$95 million of additional statutory reserves in 2018.
+During 2018, 2017 and 2016, we also established \$120 million, \$284 million and \$76 million, respectively, of additional statutory reserves resulting from updates to our universal and term universal life insurance products with secondary guarantees in our Virginia and Delaware licensed life insurance subsidiaries.